ConSol-Monitoring/omd-consol-de/content/en/docs/omd/commands.md

 | omd versions              | %> omd versions       | List all available versions on this host. |
 | omd sites                 | %> omd sites          | Show list of sites. |

+{{% alert title="Note" color="info" %}}
+All commands have a "\-\-help" flag, which lists all possible options.
+For example:

+    $ omd update --help
+    Usage: omd update [SITE] [options...]
+    Description: Update site to other version of OMD Options for the 'update' command:
+    --conflict                 ARG  non-interactive conflict resolution.
+ARG is install, keepold, abort or ask -n,--dry-run                    do not update, but list upcoming changes and potential conflicts.
+{{% /alert %}}

 ## Root user commands